CatX711/GreetLang/GreetlangPlus.md

 What’s this?
 You say something’s still not clear about this whole `Greet` programming language thing? <br />

-Well, to be quite honest, I’m not even sure what the above code does.
+Well, to be quite honest, I’m not even sure what the above code does (which says a lot since I created the language the program was written in).
 It’s a snippet from one of the cursed notes on my hard drive full of a wonderful collection of programs where I attempt to write the most unreadable `GreetLang+` code possible, with often surprisingly cryptic results.

 <br />
 <br />